Posted on September 9, 2019

 Some patients reach a decision that they no longer want to have implants.
 That’s ok too.
 We have the ability to remove the implants, and/or the capsules, and re-contour the breast tissue with a lift, and/or fat grafting to replace some of the volume lost.
 While it may not be as large as an implant, we can accomplish excellent results with reasonable expectations.

-This will depend greatly on whether or not you are happy with the size and shape of your breasts as the yare currently.
+This will depend greatly on whether or not you are happy with the size and shape of your breasts as they are currently.
 If yes, then it is usually a minor outpatient procedure wherein we remove the old device through an incision and place the new one.
-IT has minimal downtime and only requires care for the incision.
+It has minimal downtime and only requires care for the incision.
 The same is true, for the most part, if you want to increase the size of your implant.
-Minimal downtime and surgery is fairly discreet.
+Minimal downtime and surgery are fairly discreet.
+You can see how a revision replacement surgery proceeds in the following video:

 The more complex revisions occur when you want a significant downsize in the size of the device, or when you have a contracture, or when your breast soft tissue/implant interface no longer matches.
 In these situations you may need to address not only the device, but the capsule – tightening it for a smaller device, removing it for a contracture, and altering the soft tissue envelope – i.e. a breast lift.